alibabacloud-howto/microservices-with-kubernetes/README.md

         kubectl get ingress
         ```

         As you can see, an Ingress is added on the cluster.
 The *ADDRESS* of the Ingress is external IP address for the cluster, yet you cannot access to the application.
-It's because you haven't registed a DNS record with your domain name described in the `host` property, and Ingress doesn't pass the request not matching the rule, such as the request with IP address.
+It's because you haven't registed a DNS record with your domain name described in the `host` property, and Ingress doesn't pass the request not matching the rule, such as a request with IP address.
 Please note that it may take several minutes to get a new external IP address.

     3. Add a DNS record